perfidiousscript/greeter/README.md

   Writing the program as a Rails app introduced a bit of boilerplate,

-but allowed for an easy GUI and eased a few other things.
+but allowed for an easy GUI and eased a few other things along.

 I tried to follow MVC as closely as possible, and Rails makes this easy.

 The most interesting files are 'app/controller/greetings_controller.rm',

-'app/models/greeting.rb' and the 'app/views/greetings' folder.
+'app/models/greeting.rb', lib/info_load.rb' and the 'app/views/greetings' folder.
 JSON files

 are stored in the docs folder.